-How much you pay for a drug depends on whether you get the drug from:

-- A network retail pharmacy

-- A pharmacy that is not in the plan's network.
+How much you pay for a drug depends on whether you get the drug from: ☐A network retail pharmacy that offers standard cost-sharing □A network retail pharmacy that offers preferred cost-sharing □A pharmacy that is not in the plan's network.
 We cover prescriptions filled at out-of-network pharmacies in only limited situations.
-Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy.

-- The plan's mail-order pharmacy
+Please see Chapter 5, Section 2.5 to find out when we vacover a prescription filled at an out-of-network pharmacy. vill ☐The plan's mail-order pharmacy